NXLog Legacy Documentation

 For example, if the certificate hash is e2f14e4a, then the certificate filename should be e2f14e4a.0.
 If there is another certificate with the same hash then it should be named e2f14e4a.1 and so on.

-A remote server’s self-signed certificate (which is not signed by a CA) can also be trusted by including a copy of the certificate in this directory.
+A remote host’s self-signed certificate (which is not signed by a CA) can also be trusted by including a copy of the certificate in this directory.

 CAFile

-This specifies the path of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote server.
-A remote server’s self-signed certificate (which is not signed by a CA) can be trusted by specifying the remote server certificate itself.
-In case of certificates signed by an intermediate CA, the certificate specified must contain the complete certificate chain (certificate bundle).
+Path of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote host.
+A remote host’s self-signed certificate (which is not signed by a CA) can be trusted by specifying the remote host certificate itself.
+In the case of certificates signed by an intermediate CA, the certificate specified must contain the complete certificate chain (certificate bundle).

 CAPattern